Excalibur-0613/Excalibur-0613.github.io/_projects/1_project.md

 related_publications: false
 cv_pdf: BenjaminRuss_Thesis.pdf
 ---
 For my graduate thesis project, I explored the interaction of mobile robot systems relying on contact to communicate.
-This work was completed within the Embodied and Interactive Systems laboratory overseen by Dr. Tamara Lorenz whom I am grateful for her guidance and mentorship.
+This work was completed within the Embodied and Interactive Systems laboratory at the University of Cincinnati.
+I also give special thanks to my advisor Dr. Tamara Lorenz for which I am grateful of her guidance and mentorship.
 My complete thesis is available on my google scholar link on the home page of this portfolio site.

 At the onset of this project, the fundamental question that I formulated was: